Private Educational Loans

 *PRIME is the Prime Lending Rate as published in the Wall Street Journal.
 This is the rate banks charge their most creditworthy customers. **LIBOR is the 3-month average of the London Interbank Offered Rate.
 LIBOR is the average interest rate paid on deposits of US dollars in the London market.

-- DO NOT borrow money you don’t really need.
+- DO NOT borrow money you do not really need.
 Private educational loans generally have higher interest rates than federal loans so you will often end up paying more money back on a private loan.
 Make sure you need the funds!

 Customer Service and Technology: